menaechus/CSV-to-JSON/README.md

 A `config.json` file will be created in the same directory as the executable, storing:
 - `port`: The port number for the HTTP server
 - `csv_file`: The name of the CSV file to convert
+- `interface`: The IP address of the selected network interface

 ## Known Limitations
 - Windows-only support in the current release